|Nutritional Guidelines (per serving)|

-For this recipe, it is only fitting that we incorporate these traditional seeds into a traditional bread.
+For this recipe, it is only fitting that we incorporate these traditional seeds into this traditional bread.
 Naan is believed to originated in Persian areas where it would commonly be rolled into an oval shape, baked, and eaten in the morning.
 You can sign me up for breakfast naan any day!

-To spruce this naan up even more, we utilize the diverse flavors of a seasoning called Za'atar.
+To spruce this naan up, even more, we utilize the diverse flavors of a seasoning called Za'atar.
 While you can buy Za'atar already made, it is just as easy to blend it yourself.
 It uses a rare spice called sumac and blends it with more common spices such as sesame seeds and black pepper.
 Note that when we sprinkle it over the naan here, a little goes a long way.
-If you add a small amount and want more, by all means, add some more but I highly suggest starting with a pinch per naan!
+If you add a small amount and want more, by all means, add some more but we highly suggest starting with a pinch per naan!
 Follow the recipe below to experience a whole new kind of naan bread.

-1 teaspoon nigella seed
+1 teaspoon nigella seeds

 2 teaspoons dry yeast

 1/2 teaspoon baking powder

-- 4 cups flour
+4 cups all-purpose flour

 1 large egg

 1 cup plain yogurt

 1 tablespoon za'atar